 Notify using the standard notification form.
 Printed booklets of notification forms are also available from local Departments of Public Health.
 This form contains the basic dataset that is applicable to all notifiable diseases.
 A supplementary dataset for specific diseases which are under enhanced surveillance may also be required.
-Enhanced surveillance forms in current use are here.
+Enhanced surveillance forms in current use are available on the HPSC website.

 When to notify?

 Notification should be made by a medical practitioner “as soon as he becomes aware or suspects that a person on whom he is in professional attendance is suffering from or is the carrier of an infectious disease” (Infectious Diseases Regulations 1981).
 Notification should be made by a clinical director of a diagnostic laboratory “as soon as an infectious disease is identified in that laboratory” (Infectious Diseases (Amendment) Regulations 2003.
 SI No. 707 of 2003).
 Timely notification is important to facilitate timely public health action.

 In addition to the above, there is a requirement to give “immediate preliminary notification” to a Medical Officer of Health in the case of certain specified notifiable diseases (for example, legionellosis and meningococcal disease) or if there is a serious outbreak of infectious disease in the locality.